waetrmelon/ASCII-Player/README.md

 <!-- CONTACT -->
 ## Contact

-Shmidget - @Shmidget on GitHub & Discord.
+waetrmelon - @waetrmelon on GitHub & Discord.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>